wuuser12345/firm-size-performance-wrds/README.md

 ## Theoretical Background

-The hypothesis is based on the resource-based view of the firm and arguments related to economies of scale.
-Larger firms usually have access to more financial, organizational and managerial resources.
-These resources can help firms operate more efficiently, invest in productive assets and spread fixed costs over a larger output base.
-Therefore, firm size may be associated with better firm performance.
+The hypothesis is based on the resource-based view of the firm and the concept of economies of scale.
+According to the resource-based view, firms differ in their access to valuable resources and capabilities.
+These resources can influence a firm's competitive advantage and, therefore, its performance.
+Larger firms often have access to more financial, organizational and managerial resources.
+This may allow them to operate more efficiently, invest in productive assets, attract qualified employees and absorb market fluctuations more easily.

-At the same time, firm size is not automatically beneficial, because larger firms may also face higher coordination costs and more complex organizational structures.
-However, for this research note, the focus is on testing the simple linear expectation that larger firms perform better.
+In addition, economies of scale suggest that larger firms can spread fixed costs over a larger output base.
+As a result, larger firms may achieve lower average costs and higher profitability.
+Based on this theoretical reasoning, firm size is expected to be positively associated with firm performance.

+This relationship can be empirically tested using firm-level data from WRDS / Compustat Global.
+Compustat provides standardized accounting data for publicly listed firms, which makes it suitable for measuring firm size and firm performance across firms and years.
+In this research note, firm size is measured using total assets, while firm performance is measured using return on assets.

 ## Hypothesis